gainskills/Kex-Zh-Blog/content/post/2013-12-20-dynagen-dynamips-error-netio_desc-create-udp-unable-to-connect-to.md

 netio_desc_create_udp: unable to connect to
 ~~~

-I searched on the Internet about this error msg, most of posts shared a method: specified udp port of dynamips instance in .net file.
-But it doesn’t works for me.
+I searched on the Internet about this error msg, most of posts shared a method: specified UDP port of dynamips instance in .net file.
+But it doesn’t work for me.

 As I found a Dynagen description in [GNS3 website](http://www.gns3.net/dynagen/):
 however Dynagen is still updated and developed for GNS3, this means you can download [GNS3 sources](http://www.gns3.net/download/), find Dynagen in it.